ahmedsiam0/FullStackOpen/part0/diagram-0.4.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     Note right of browser: Browser sends the written note to the server activate server
-    server-->>browser: Requests to reload to "/exampleapp/notes"
+    server-->>browser: Requests to redirect to "/exampleapp/notes"
     deactivate server
     note left of server: Server pushes data in the notes object and asks browser to reload the page to view changes.